EDUCBA

 Financial Forecasting and Financial Planning are two significant concepts of finance.
 Both the terms are relative to a company’s future and impact a company’s financial future preparation.
 Yet, there are differences between the two.
 Financial forecasting focuses on predictions, while financial planning concerns long-term goals.

-• Financial forecasting uses factors such as a company’s current cash position or industry trends to determine future happenings.
-However, most of what happens during a financial plan are future speculation based on present-day actions.
+- Financial forecasting uses factors such as a company’s current cash position or industry trends to determine future happenings.
+However, most of what happens during a financial plan is future speculation based on present-day actions.

-• The act of forecasting involves making estimates using data from the company’s historical and past events.
-Financial planning considers savings and investments to plot a future financial outcome.
+- Forecasting involves estimating using data from the company’s historical and past events.
+Therefore, financial planning considers savings and investments to plot a future financial outcome.

-• Financial forecasting is a component of strategic planning, but it does not include implementation approaches.
+- Financial forecasting is a component of strategic planning, but it does not include implementation approaches.
 It generally facilitates statistics to guide planning.
-Financial Planners use present information to create an actionable plan for their clients.
+Financial Planners also, use present information to create an actionable plan for their clients.

-• In financial planning, you’re looking at how to sustain your company for years to come.
+- In financial planning, you’re considering how to sustain your company for years.
 Plans are usually less detailed than forecasts and span from one year to five years.

 Benefits of Financial Forecasting